ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ### Exporting JSON to a file

-In order to save exported JSON data to a file we can use `[INTO OUTFILE](https://clickhouse.com/docs/en/sql-reference/statements/select/into-outfile/)` clause:
+To save exported JSON data to a file, we can use an `[INTO OUTFILE](https://clickhouse.com/docs/en/sql-reference/statements/select/into-outfile/)` clause:

 ```sql
 SELECT *